Will-MingLun-Li/Project-Euler-Problems/README.md

 # Project-Euler-Problems
-My solutions for Project Euler problems written in C++, all the problems attempted came from and can be found [here](https://www.hackerrank.com/contests/projecteuler/challenges) (The solutions I posted passed all of the test cases provided by HackerRank as well).
+My solutions for Project Euler problems written in C++, all the problems attempted came from and can be found [here](https://www.hackerrank.com/contests/projecteuler/challenges).
+These solutions passes all of the test cases provided for Hacker Rank as well (Unless otherwise specified in the comment).